-development presents a synergistic opportunity for northward expansion of an abundance of driveways on parallel segments of No. 3 Road, a multi-use connections to the Middle Arm Greenway.
-With no southbound facility and the pedestrian and cycling facilities within the River Parkway corridor, with path along the River Parkway right-of-way provides a suitable and safer Completion of the off-street facilities on Capstan Way through ongoing
+The completion of Shell Road in the short-term presents an opportunity to the pedestrian and cycling facilities within the River Parkway corridor, with path along the River Parkway right-of-way provides a suitable and safer Completion of the off-street facilities on Capstan Way through ongoing

-Connect a cycling facility on Cambie Road into the wider cycling network.
-The of the key pieces of feedback received pertaining to connectivity during Phase 1 engagement was the lack of connections to East Cambie and East Park, Cambie Community Centre, Cambie Secondary School, and businesses alternative for cyclists in the medium-term.
-O D C The completion of Shell Road to No. 6 Road) Richmond.
+Lonnect a cycling facility on Cambie Road into the wider cycling network.

+One of the key pieces of feedback received pertaining to connectivity during the sext and East Phase 1 engagement was the lack of connections to East Cambie and East Park, Cambie Community Centre, Cambie Secondary School, and businesses Richmond.
 This route addresses that need, with connections King George in the Jacombs Road, Viking Way and No. 6 Road areas.

-No. 6 Road (Cambie Road to Commerce Parkway) E2.9
+No. 6 Road (Cambie Road to Commerce Parkway)